COVID-19 liability protections in Georgia set for one-year extension

 State Sen. Brian Strickland, R-McDonough, who carried Kelley’s bill in the Senate, said the measure leaves current liability protections as-is in a way that balances protecting businesses and hospitals with leaving the door open for workers to sue in worst-case scenarios.

-“I think the bill strikes the right balance in still allowing gross negligence cases to be brought,” Strickland said form the Senate floor on Wednesday.
+“I think the bill strikes the right balance in still allowing gross negligence cases to be brought,” Strickland said from the Senate floor on Wednesday, March 17.
 “We do expect businesses to provide some precautions, and that’s the balance we try to strike in this bill.”

 Business leaders hailed the COVID-19 liability protections as assurance Georgia businesses and hospitals will not face crippling litigation during the pandemic, which has greatly taxed health-care providers and enterprises across the state from mom-and-pop shops to sports stadiums.